charlstown/cookie-python/docs/index.md

 # **PyTemplate Documentation**

-A Python archetype to help developers begin developing a coding project.
-The archetype follows a customizable project structure using cookiecutter as a template generator.
+:cookie: A Cookiecutter template for general python developers.
+Reommended for DevOps & Data Science projects.
+The template follows a customizable project structure using cookiecutter as the template generator.

 [:simple-github: Visit the repository](https://github.com/charlstown/py-template.git){ .md-button }